-The aim of this course is to understand English language teaching/learning from learners perspectives especially by focusing on individual differences such as motivation, learningstrategies, learning styles which are claimed to influence English language learning.
+2 credits Fall Semester The aim of this course is to understand English language teaching/learning from learne rs perspectives especially by teaching/learning from learners perspectives especially by focusing on individual differences such as motivation, learning strategies, learning styles which are claimed to influence English language learning.
 Students first understand the definitions, concepts, and their influences on learning/teaching through literature review.
-Then, they will learn how to develop effective strategy training materials all Semester
+Then, they will learn how to develop effective strategy training materials.